 Visiting the Broadway Tower is one of the perfect things to do in Worcestershire to enjoy nature.
 During a few selected days in the summer months, you can join for free in the deer encounter.
 The Broadway tower is now a little museum that exhibits the history and significance of the tower.

 A visit to the West Midlands Safari Park is a nice day out for kids and the whole family!
 Located just outside of Kidderminster near Bewdley.

 You can enjoy and drive around the paved path in the safari park as you visit the different areas where the animals live freely.
 Always make sure to follow the driving instructions and safety precautions.
 WMSP also has an amusement park, safari learning centre and a good venue for hire.

 12. Beautiful poppy fields

-Every summer, nothing beats to see the beautiful poppy fields.
-The red gorgeous flowers that typically grows in the wild spreading the vibrant colours in the English countryside.
-There’s happen to have a few in Worcestershire.
+Every summer, nothing beats seeing the beautiful poppy fields.
+The red gorgeous flowers that typically grow in the wild spread the vibrant colours in the English countryside.
+There happen to have a few in Worcestershire.

 The one that I can recommend is the Poppy fields in Bewdley.
 You can find the directions on how to go to the poppy fields here.
 Park your car at the Blackstone picnic site and then cross the road where the white building is, then walk straight until you reach the Roman aqueduct arch then turn left.
 On your right side, you can find the beautiful poppy fields as far as your eyes can see!